 - 1 cup unsweetened vanilla plant milk, warmed if using coconut oil

 - 1/3 cup coconut oil or vegan butter/margarine, warmed to liquid state

 - 2 – 3 cups (about 12oz.) blackberries, fresh or frozen

 Preheat oven to 350 degrees F.

-In a medium bowl, combine flour, sugar, baking powder and cinnamon.
+Batter: In a medium bowl, whisk together the flour, sugar, baking powder, and cinnamon.
 Be sure to warm your milk if using coconut oil before using or it will harden the coconut oil when combined.
 Add milk and mix well.
 Add oil/butter, mix well again.

-Pour batter into an 8 inch baking dish.
-Drop blackberries into batter, distributing evenly all over.
-You may even push down some of the blackberries into the batter, then add more over top.
+Assemble: Pour batter into an 8-inch baking dish.
+Drop blackberries into the batter, distributing evenly all over.
+Push down some of the blackberries into the batter, then add more over top.
 Sprinkle a little pure cane sugar over top if you like.
 I would refrain from using coconut sugar as it may burn.
-If you want to add coconut sugar, sprinkle some at least half way through baking time.
+If you want to add coconut sugar, sprinkle some at least halfway through baking time.

-Place in oven on the middle rack and bake for 35 – 40 minutes.
+Bake: Place in oven on the middle rack and bake for 40 – 45 minutes.
 Let cool a few minutes and serve.

-Feel free to use olive oil or any other neutral oil in place of the coconut oil.
+Oil: Feel free to use olive oil or any other neutral oil in place of coconut oil.